UnexomWid/PowerMacros/README.md

 ## Macros

 PowerMacros relies on AutoHotkey.
 Simply modify the `uwpm.ahk` file to add/remove/edit macros.
+See the [AHK v2 docs](https://www.autohotkey.com/docs/v2/) if you're not familiar with the syntax.

 ZenMode also relies on the Rust program, which is automatically executed via `start.bat`.
 It won't work if you just use the AHK script separately.